-Providing infrastructure to improve economic, employment, and environmental outcomes, and increase productivity
+Providing infrastructure to improve economic, employment, and environmental outcomes, and increase productivity:

-Infrastructure and productivity: As already noted, the project will provide economic benefits to the local area, Christchurch City and the wider Canterbury region through, among other things, the creation of jobs and increase in employment.
+As already noted, the project will provide economic benefits to the local area, Christchurch City and the wider Canterbury region through, among other things, the creation of jobs and increase in employment.
 It will also provide significant greenspace and active transport connections for the wider area.
 The design allows for the development of a bridleway or similar access through the site, as signalled in the Christchurch District Plan maps, by proposing an easement in-gross in favour of the Christchurch City Council.
 This easement also provides for the "pedestrian/cycle link/route" shown on the Development Plan for the Zone in the District Plan, which runs along the full length of the Zone adjoining the Styx River margins.

-Improving environmental outcomes for coastal or freshwater quality, air quality, or indigenous biodiversity introduction of riparian planting, providing a quantity of greenspace and facilities appropriate for the future population and others in the area to use and integrating the green and movement networks to create a high level of connectivity, amenity and active travel options.
+Improving environmental outcomes for coastal or freshwater quality, air quality, or indigenous biodiversity:

+Some of the improved environmental outcomes, that will be beneficial for the whole area not just those in the development, include the introduction of riparian planting, providing a quantity of greenspace and facilities appropriate for the future population and others in the area to use and integrating the green and movement networks to create a high level of connectivity, amenity and active travel options.